rothgar/justingarrison.com/content/blog/2020-07-23-dev-to-devrel.md

 I always felt like I got great customer support as an engineer at Disney, but being one step removed from the product engineers always made it seem like the process took longer than it needed to.
 Even if implementation still takes the same amount of time I now get more regular feedback loops and it's my job to help improve the products and I feel even more invested.

-## I talk to customers less
+## I'm not in sales or support calls

 I've only been at AWS for 3 months.
-Onboarding and meeting people internally is a big reason for this.
+On-boarding and meeting people internally is a big reason for this.

-Some other possible reasons include:
+Some possible reasons I don't have these types of calls include:

 * COVID-19 and travel restrictions
 * I'm new and don't have established relationships (internally or externally)